htrajan/ht-drawsteel/Bestiary/Basilisk Tonguesnapper.md

 - ★ 12–16: 8 acid damage; pull 2
 - ✸ 17+: 12 acid damage; pull 3

+Effect: This attack can pull targets [[Restrained|restrained]] by Petrifying Eye Beams.

 **Petrifying Eye Beams (MGT RR)**

 |                                      |                 |
 | :----------------------------------- | :-------------- |
 | Keywords: Magic, Ranged, Resistance  | Type: Maneuver  |
 | Distance: Ranged 5 × 2 line within 1 | Target: Special |

+Effect: The tonguesnapper targets the first unobstructed creature in each column of the area.
+Each target magically begins to turn to stone.
+An already [[Slowed|slowed]] target has a bane on resisting the roll.
+A creature [[Restrained|restrained]] by this ability or a creature adjacent to them can use an action to cut the encroaching stone from their body, taking 8 damage which can't be reduced in any way and ending the effect.

 **Wink (2 Malice)**